Once a trial is over and you have a court order, there is usually more you will have to do to get whatever the judge decided you were entitled to.

 There are some options available to help you collect on the order.
 They include:

 - A payment hearing.
 This gives you a chance to find out all the debtor’s financial details, such as his or her address, bank accounts, property owned (including cars or land), employment, income and expenses.
 A debtor can also ask for this hearing to make changes in the order if he or she is having trouble paying.
 The court registry will give you information and help you to set up a payment hearing.
-To learn more, read The Law Centre Factsheet: Payment Hearings.
+To learn more, read the Provincial Court’s post: How to enforce a Small Claims Court Payment Order - with a payment hearing.
+The Law Centre Factsheet: Payment Hearings.

 - Garnishment of wages or bank accounts.
 This is a way of getting money that is owed to the creditor before it is paid to the debtor.
 There are strict rules that must be followed to get a garnishment order.
 You will also have to repeat the procedure for each new pay period as you can only garnish up to 30% of wages or salary at one time.
 There is no limit on the amount you can garnish from a bank account.
 The garnishing order is served on the garnishee, which is a third party that owes the debtor wages or a bank that holds the debtor’s money.